Nicolai L. Volodos: Professional achievements

 Volodos started his surgical career after graduating in 1958 from the Odesa Medical Institute in Odesa, Ukraine.
 During 1958–1962, he first worked as a general surgeon in Hirske, Luhansk Region, then as head of the Department of General Surgery at the Karbonit local hospital in Zolote, Luhansk Region.
 In 1962, Volodos become a postgraduate student at the Department of Thoracic Surgery and Anesthesiology of the Ukrainian Institute of Postgraduate Medical Education in Kharkiv, under the direction of legendary Soviet and Ukrainian surgeon Professor Alexander Shalimov.
 Under the supervision of Professor Shalimov and following his recommendations, Volodos performed experimental research on roentgenologic contrast examination and surgical treatment of coronary artery disease in dogs.
 That work was the subject of Volodos' Ph.D. thesis.

-Shalimov himself was an exceptionally talented and experienced surgeon who performed many different types of surgery, including general, oncological, vascular, and cardiovascular operations.
-In addition, he was a prominent organizer, who established what were at that time new directions in Ukrainian surgery.
+Shalimov performed many different types of surgery, including general, oncological, vascular, and cardiovascular operations.
 In 1963, Professor Shalimov established Ukraine's first vascular surgery department at Kharkiv City Hospital No. 2 (renamed after Alexander Shalimov in 2016).
 And, in 1964, Shalimov appointed Volodos head of the department.
 In 1965, Shalimov was appointed head of the Ukrainian Institute for Blood Transfusion and Emergency Surgery (later reorganized into the Kharkiv Scientific and Research Institute for General and Emergency Surgery).
 Volodos followed his mentor and became its head of Vascular Surgery department.
 In 1972, Shalimov left Kharkiv and moved to Kyiv to establish his new Institute for Surgery and Transplantation (now the Shalimov National Institute for Surgery and Transplantation), and Volodos assumed the role of senior vascular surgeon for the Kharkiv region, as well as Poltava, Sumy and Belgorod.
 In 1972, Volodos became the first surgeon in the Kharkiv region to perform selective coronary angiography and ventriculography in patients with ischaemic coronary artery disease.
 Then, in 1974, he was the first to perform an aortocoronary bypass procedure in Kharkiv.

-Having been trained by Professor Shalimov, Volodos based his lifelong approach to clinical practice on Shalimov's two enduring principles:
+Having been trained by Professor Shalimov, Volodos based his approach to clinical practice on Shalimov's two principles: